enniej/Product-Recommendation-systems-based-on-Customer-Behaviour/README.md

 ### One-Time vs. Repeat Buyers
 ![One-Time vs Repeat Buyers](images/output_47_0.png)

-**Repeat buyers tend to purchase from specific categories more frequently than one-time buyers**.
-This suggests that loyalty-driven strategies, such as **targeted discounts and personalized product suggestions**, can increase customer lifetime value.
+The chart reveals that **repeat buyers make up a small fraction of total purchases**, suggesting that targeted engagement strategies such as **loyalty programs, personalized discounts, and post-purchase engagement** could increase repeat purchase rates.

 ### Purchase Preferences Across Categories
 ![Purchase Preferences Across Categories](images/output_49_0.png)

-Categories such as **Bed & Bath, Health & Beauty, and Furniture & Decor attract more repeat buyers**, indicating that these segments have high potential for **customer loyalty programs and retention strategies**.
+Categories such as **Bed & Bath, Health & Beauty, and Furniture & Decor** attract more repeat buyers than other categories, suggesting that these product types may be more conducive to long-term customer relationships.
+This insight can inform **customer retention strategies** such as repeat purchase incentives.

 ### Average Price by Category
 ![Average Price by Category](images/output_52_0.png)